 Manchester University researchers believe they have identified the odor of Parkinson’s, and in particular the molecules on the skin linked to its early development, potentially allowing its identification even years before its full-blown manifestation.

-Studies by Cortexyme and several universities come to the conclusion that the bacteria found in the diseased brain of Azlheimer are not the result of the disease, but the cause.
-It is the Porphyromonas gingivalis, which initially arises in the gums, and then with age
+Studies by Cortexyme and several universities come to the conclusion that the bacteria found in Azlheimer’s diseased brain are not the result of the disease, but the cause.
+It is the Porphyromonas gingivalis, which initially arises in the gums, and then with age gradually proliferates in

 Bayer buys Monsanto for USD 66 billion